hredhayxz/craftybay_ecommerce_application/README.md

 - `carousel_slider: ^4.2.1`: Carousel Slider is a package for creating image carousels and sliders in your Flutter app.
 It's useful for creating interactive and dynamic image galleries.
 - `shared_preferences: ^2.2.1`: Shared Preferences is a Flutter package for persisting simple key-value data in a platform-agnostic manner.
 It's commonly used for storing app settings and small amounts of data.
 - `flutter_rating_bar: ^4.0.1`: Use this package for give rating.
+- `pin_code_fields: ^8.0.1`: Pin Code Fields is a Flutter package that helps you implement PIN or OTP input fields in your app.
+It's highly customizable and easy to use for user authentication and verification.
-- `webview_flutter: ^4.4.1`: A Flutter plugin that provides a WebView widget.
+- `url_launcher: ^6.2.1`: A Flutter plugin that provides launch url.

 ## Project Directory Structure